 Our board of directors currently consists of five directors, including our Chief Executive Officer and Chairman of the Board, Eric Lipar.
-The board of directors has determined the independence of Bryan Sansbury, Robert Vahradian, Duncan Gage and Steven Smith using the independence standards of the NASDAQ Global Select Market.
+The board of directors has determined the independence of Bryan Sansbury, Robert Vahradian, Duncan Gage and Steven Smith using the independence requirements of the Exchange Act and the NASDAO Global Select Market.